French submarine Surcouf: Armament

-To replace the floatplane, whose functioning was initially constrained and limited in use, trials were conducted with an autogyro in 1938.
+To replace the floatplane, whose use was initially limited, trials were conducted with an autogyro in 1938.

 Appearance

 From the beginning of the boat's career until 1932, the boat was painted the same grey colour as surface warships, but thereafter in Prussian dark blue, a colour which was retained until the end of 1940 when it was repainted with two tones of grey, serving as camouflage on the hull and conning tower.